awsdocs/amazon-aurora-user-guide/doc_source/rds-cloudwatch-events.sample.md

 # Overview of events for Aurora<a name="rds-cloudwatch-events.sample"></a>

-An *RDS event* indicates a change in the Amazon RDS environment\.
+An *RDS event* indicates a change in the Aurora environment\.
 For example, Amazon Aurora generates an event when a DB cluster is patched\.
 Amazon Aurora delivers events to CloudWatch Events and EventBridge in near\-real time\.

 **Note**
 Amazon RDS emits events on a best effort basis\.
 We recommend that you avoid writing programs that depend on the order or existence of notification events, because they might be out of sequence or missing\.